Skip to main content

 Allowed Behavior

-For example, a new Author can em.create a new Book in an Author.beforeCreate hook.
-Or a deleted Author could em.delete its Books in an Author.beforeDelete hook.
+For example, a new Author can use a beforeCreate hook to automatically em.create the author's first/default Book.
+Or a deleted Author could em.delete its Books in an Author.beforeDelete hook (Joist also has a dedicated config.cascadeDelete API, but beforeDelete can handle more custom behavior).

 Any entities that are created/updated/deleted by a hook will themselves have their appropriate hooks ran, although only if those entity's hooks have not already been run (to avoid cycles of a book-touches-author/author-touches-book infinitely recursing).